lsst-sqre/squareone/docs/dev/rsd-architecture.rst

        "900":
          value: #000000

-For :ref:`global design tokens <global-design-tokens>`, these hierarchical mappings follow a "CTI" organization, which stands for Category-Type-Item.
+For :ref:`global design tokens <rsd-global-design-tokens>`, these hierarchical mappings follow a "CTI" organization, which stands for Category-Type-Item.

 **Category** is the token's type, which is typically color, size, time, or a text/content type.
 The category indicates to |SD| how the token value should be handled and transformed if necessary.